 Flu Symptoms and Treatment

-Scripps offers two ways to get a flu vaccine:
+Scripps offers three ways to get a flu vaccine:

-- Flu vaccines will be offered during your regularly scheduled appointment at your provider’s office.
+2. Flu vaccines are also offered during your regularly scheduled appointment at your primary care physician’s office.

 *Please note: Only flu vaccines are available at flu clinics.
-If you require additional vaccines, schedule them with your primary care provider.
+If you require additional vaccines, such as the pneumonia vaccine, please consult with your primary care provider.

 Flu virus FAQs